Nautilus T616 Vs. T618 – My Personal Notes, Review, & Comparison – Which Treadmill is Best?

 For those that want to know which one I ended up going with after my research, I ended up going with the T618.
 It was by far the better bang for buck treadmill between the two.

-You can see the reviews and check out the one that I got on amazon by clicking here.
+You can see the reviews and check out the one that I got on amazon by clicking here. (update, amazon no longer sells this model, no idea why, but getting it straight from Nautilus is a better idea anyway.
+You can still read the reviews on Nautilus by clicking here)

 A Bird's Eye Overview Of Each Treadmill